Justin-YueLiu/CarND-Projects/CarND-Behavioral-Cloning-P3/README.md

 I finally randomly shuffled the data set and put 25%of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 5, since after 5 epoches, the validation error will never decrease.
 The batch size I choose is 128.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.
+After first draft, I use gernrator instead of using all the image.
+The speed is some how accelerate.
+But does not try more modification which remain as future works.